 Begin small, but challenge yourself every day

 Start today by planning a healthy dinner and going for a walk.
 No matter what, do something each day that benefits your health and fitness.
 Push yourself as far as you can go without destroying the motivation.

 Don’t go on a diet.
 Instead, change your diet to include healthy foods that you enjoy eating.
 What we eat is the most important factor with weight loss and weight gain.

 Develop a meal plan, fitness schedule, and set reasonable weight loss goals.
 By writing it down, you’ll not only remember more easily, but you’ll more likely to create a legitimate plan that works.

 Invest heavily in the first week/month

-Commit to week initially.
+Commit to a week initially.
 Eat healthy meals and do 30 minutes of activity every day.
 When you finish the week, focus on the month.
-Feel free to use our 1 Day Meal Plan or 24 Minute Workout to get you started.
+Feel free to use our 1-Day Meal Plan or 24-Minute Workout to get you started.
 The point is to do enough work that it becomes more important to stay committed than quit.
-If you eat healthy all month, you don’t want to blow it all be eating a large pizza by yourself.